agu3rra/agu3rra/README.md

 # About me
 I'm a security engineer, passionate about software development with a strong focus on security and automation.
 I've solid experience working in global and diverse environments supporting high complexity IT systems.

 I'm a perpetual learner and I've sought to apply programming solutions to all work experiences of mine.
-Programatically solving problems is what I like to do best.
+Programmatically solving problems is what I like to do best.
 Python is my primary language of choice and I'm a huge fan of its community and how it allows one to solve complex problems in a simple fashion.

 ### Key skills:
 * Programming: Python, Flask, Pandas, MongoDB.
 I've also tasted Swift, Java, Golang and JavaScript. :)